Spawn-Hosting/docs/website/docs/minecraft-support/Custom Domain.md

 # Custom Domain
 :::info

-You can get a domain of your choice for your minecraft server!
+Get a custom domain for your Minecraft server!

 :::